vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/XWB REMOTE RPC.md

  property | value
 --- | ---
- label | XWB REMOTE RPC
+ label | {::nomarkdown}XWB REMOTE RPC{:/}
- tag | EN1
+ tag | {::nomarkdown}EN1{:/}
  routine | [XWB2HL7](http://code.osehra.org/dox/Routine_XWB2HL7_source.html)
- return value type | ARRAY
+ return value type | {::nomarkdown}ARRAY{:/}
- description | This is the RPC that is called to request that an application RPCbe run on a remote system.
+ description | {::nomarkdown}This is the RPC that is called to request that an application RPCbe run on a remote system.
 The data is passed by HL7 to the remote systemas is the return value.
 This RPC will return a HANDLE that can be used to check if the data hasbeen sent back from the remote system.
-The HANDLE can be used in anotherRPC to check the status of the RPC.
+The HANDLE can be used in anotherRPC to check the status of the RPC.{:/}

 ### Method description